Transgenic Core Facility Services

 Mouse In Vitro Fertilization (IVF) can be used to rapidly expand mouse lines from a few males that carry the desired genotype or to maintain strains with poor breeding efficiency.
 The Transgenic Core will superovulate 25 C57BL/6 egg donors per session (other strains can be substituted).
 We will perform IVF with sperm from your males and 20 C57BL/6 egg donors.
 We will perform a positive IVF control with sperm from (C57BL/6 X DBA/2)F1 males and 5 C57BL/6 egg donors.
 After overnight culture, 2-cell embryos will be transferred to pseudopregnant females.
 All weaned pups will be transferred to the investigator.
 We expect the investigator to genotype the pups and determine which pups have the desired genotype(s).

 Mouse sperm cryopreservation is offered as a routine service.
-Request forms are available.
+Login to our electronic ordering portal to fill out a submission form and place an order.
 We will collect sperm from your male(s) and freeze down 10 aliquots per male and store them in liquid nitrogen.
 We recommend that you order an IVF service to test the sperm aliquots for their ability to generate viable pups with the desired genotype.
 Recovery of live mice from frozen mouse sperm is strain dependent (Thornton et al., 1999).

 CE, Brown SD, Glenister PH.
 1999.
 Large numbers of mice